amd/quark-documentation/docs/autoapi/quark/torch/quantization/config/config/index.rst

    :param int alpha: The factor of adjustment in the quantization formula, influencing how aggressively weights are quantized.
 Default is 1.
    :param float scale_clamp_min: The minimum scaling factor to be used during quantization, preventing the scale from becoming too small.
 Default is 1e-3.
    :param Optional[List[Dict[str, str]]] scaling_layers: Specific settings for scaling layers, allowing customization of quantization parameters for different layers within the model.
 Default is None.
-   :param Optional[List[str]] embedding_layers: A list of embedding layer names that require special quantization handling to maintain their performance and accuracy.
-Default is None.
    :param Optional[str] model_decoder_layers: Specifies any particular decoder layers in the model that might have unique quantization requirements.
 Default is None.
    :param type[SmoothQuantProcessor] processor: The processor object that applies the algorithm.